 Today on Holmes Beach, you can enjoy what the early settlers imagined.
 Charming Old Florida shopping, historic homes, and relaxing beaches make Holmes Beach the perfect summer retreat for your family.

 Holmes Beach is just a short drive from St. Armand’s Circle in Sarasota, an outdoor community center with local businesses and famous restaurants.
 You can also take a trip to the nearby cities of St. Petersburg, Tampa, and Bradenton.
 After sitting on the pristine, white sand beaches of Holmes Beach, spend a day on the water with Seafood Charters.

 Seafood Charters has gained all the federal permits needed for deep sea fishing in the Gulf of Mexico.
 Offshore charters will travel 9 miles off from the shore to reefs, offshore ledges, wrecks, and other fishing spots that Captain Keith has personally vetted.
 Captain Keith has spent many hours SCUBA diving the fishing locations you will encounter in an offshore charter trip.
 His knowledge of the underwater topography will give your group an advantage when fishing these locations.
 Grouper, snapper, hogfish, kingfish, cobia, and Spanish mackerel are just some of the species you might encounter on an offshore charter.
 Be prepared to weather the waves and wind as you catch bigger fish.

 These fishing charter trips travel past the 9-mile mark, where international waters begin.
 This is why a special permit is necessary.
-These trips travel into colder and saltier waters, and typically last longer than inshore charters.
+These trips travel into colder and saltier waters.
 Offshore charters are a great choice for people in search of adventure and the thrill of deep sea fishing!